-Therefore, by using the above calculated value we will now do the calculation of Balance of Payments.
+Therefore, by using the above-calculated value, we will now calculate the balance of payments formula economics.

 BOP will be –

-The concept of balance of payments is very important from the point of view of a country because it is the reflection of the fact that whether the country keeps enough fund to pay for its imports.
-It also demonstrates whether the country has enough production capacity such that its economic output can pay for its growth.
+The concept of balance of payments is very important because it reflects whether the country has enough funds to pay for its imports.
+It also demonstrates whether the country has enough production capacity that its economic output can pay for its growth.
 Usually, it is reported on a quarterly or yearly basis.

-- If the balance of payments of a country is in deficit, then it means that the country imports more services, goods and capital items than it exports.
-In such a scenario the country is forced to borrow funds from other countries in order to pay off its imports.
-In the short term, such measures can fuel the economic growth of the country.
-However, in the long term, the country ends up becoming a net consumer of the economic output of the world.
-Such a country will be forced to go into more debt to pay for its consumption instead of investment in its own future growth prospects.
-If in case the deficit lasts for too long, then the country might have to start selling off its assets to pay for its debt.
+If the balance of payments of a country is in deficit, then it means that the country imports more services, goods, and capital items than exports goods/services.
+In such a scenario, the country is forced to borrow funds from other countries to pay off its imports.
+In the short term, such measures can fuel the country’s economic growth.
+However, in the long term, the country becomes a net consumer of the world’s economic output.
+Such a country will be forced to go into more debt to pay for its consumption instead of investing in its future growth prospects.
+If the deficit lasts for too long, the country might have to start selling off its assets to pay for its debt.
 Examples of such assets are land, natural resources, and commodities.

-- As such, the balance of payments equation enables analysts and economists to understand the strength of the economy of a country in comparison to that of the other countries.
-In addition, theoretically the capital and the financial accounts should be balanced against the current account i.e. BOPs should be zero; but that seldom happens.
+As such, the balance of payments enables analysts and economists to understand the strength of the economy of a country in comparison to that of other countries.
+In addition, theoretically, the capital and the financial accounts should be balanced against the current account, i.e., BOPs should be zero, but that seldom happens.

-This has been a guide to Balance of Payments Formula.
-Here we discuss the formula for calculation of Balance of Payments using practical example along with downloadable excel templates.
+This has been a guide to what is Balance Of Payments Formula.
+We explain how to calculate it with examples along with its relevance & uses.
 You may learn more about Financial Analysis from the following articles –